levigroker/GRKCircularGraphView/README.md

 Additional documentation is available in `GRKCircularGraphView.h` and example usage can be found in the `GRKCircularGraphViewTestApp` source.

-#### Disclaimer and Licence
+### Licence

-* This work is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-  Please see the included LICENSE.txt for complete details.
+Please see the included [LICENSE.txt](https://github.com/levigroker/Sprout/blob/master/LICENSE.txt) for complete details.

-#### About
+### About
 A professional iOS engineer by day, my name is Levi Brown.
 Authoring a blog [grokin.gs](http://grokin.gs), I am reachable via: